 We are also thrilled to be part of the ROYAL AND DERNGATE’S national consortium initiative supported by an Arts Council England Ambition for Excellence grant.
 Together we will be commissioning a new British musical for production in 2020.
 The writers / musical for this will be selected through our standard submission process which was open from January 2018 – March 2019.
-We are aiming to select and confirm the commission by June 2019.
+We hope to announce the commissioned show very soon…

 Read more about the initiative here: https://www.royalandderngate.co.uk/news/arts-council-england-funds-royal-derngates-national-consortium/